 As a mental health counselor, I’ve sat with many people who are either struggling with the decision to cut ties with their parents, have already done so, or have recently reconciled with a formerly estranged parent.

 These clients take parental estrangement very seriously.
 They feel weighed down by it.
 It hurts them deeply to lose connection with a parent, even by their own choice.

 Here’s what one estranged child wrote in response to one of my posts:

 “It is awful when you choose to end a relationship…especially when your parent doesn’t (maybe even can’t) understand what they did wrong.
 To turn away from them in order to move forward as a healthier person feels absolutely selfish and goes against my instincts to maintain that connection with my mother.”

-I hear the same tones of dismay from my clients.
+I heard the same tones of dismay for years from my adult child clients who weren’t talking to their parents.
 Everyone wants to have parents they love, who love them back.